 Good oral hygiene is the best way to prevent pulpitis.

-- visit a dentist for scheduled cleanings and examinations;
+• visit your dentist regularly for cleanings and check-ups;

-Also, be sure to see your dentist right away if your tooth hurts or has severe sensitivity.
+Also, be sure to consult a dentist immediately if you have tooth pain or strong sensitivity.